ci-compass/cicf/week08-cloud-computing/slides/slides.md

 ## SaaS (Software as a Service)

 - **Description**: Fully managed software
-- **Example**: Microsoft 365, Dropbox
+- **Example**: Google Docs, Microsoft 365
 - **Use Case**: End-user applications

 ::: {.notes}

-Engage: "SaaS is like a hotel—everything’s ready.
-Who’s used Google Docs?
-That’s SaaS!"
+SaaS is like a hotel.
+Everything’s ready.

 :::